Debunking the Tryptophan-Turkey Myth: Does Eating Turkey Make You Sleepy?

 Latest update on tryptophan

 In Canada, tryptophan is used to treat bipolar disorder and depression along with other types of medications.
-It stabilizes mood and restores melatonin and serotonin balance in the brain.
+It stabilizes mood and maintains the melatonin and serotonin balance in the brain.

 © 2011 Zee Mercado